geneseframework/mapper/README.md

 }

 const person = create(Person, {name: 'Léa'});
-console.log('PERSON :', person); // => log : PERSON Person { name: 'Léa' }
+console.log('PERSON :', person);    // log: PERSON Person {name: 'Léa'}
-person.hello(); // => log : Hello John !
+person.hello();                     // log: Hello John !
 ```
 Of course, the `create()` method could be called from another file.

 [Top](#table-of-contents)
-## The create() method
+## The ***create()*** method

-In many cases, you don't know the value of `data`, like results of http requests.
+In many cases, you don't know the value of `data`, like on http requests results.
 You must check if data exists, if it respects the contract (ie: has a correct shape), remove the eventual unnecessary properties and eventually add default values.
 You can do all of this in one line with the `create()` method.
 In case of irrelevant data properties, wrong values format or missing properties, the `create()` method has specific behavior which we will now explain.
 In some cases, this behavior can be modified thanks to `geneseconfig.ts` file.
 We will now explain this behavior for different cases :